HKayn/rwarframe-stylesheet-bundler/README.md

 ## To-Do

-- [ ] Transfer the current stylesheet into the project
+- [x] Transfer the current stylesheet into the project

+- [ ] Separate stylesheet into common and subreddit-specific SCSS files

 - [ ] Automatically apply new stylesheets on every new commit to main